wangbing1416/Awesome-Fake-News-Detection/README.md

 ## Fake News Detection

-An awesome paper list of fake news detection (FND).
+An awesome paper list of fake news detection (FND) and Rumor Detection.
 FND methods are divided into context-based and social media-based methods.
+Moreover, this is a personal list, if you have some additional literature, which need be supplemented, you can feel free to drop an email (wangbing1416@gmail.com) to me!

 - [Fake News Detection](#fake-news-detection)